-Travelling and visiting new places is a great opportunity, and it’s something worth doing when you can.
-Taking a break, whether it’s a short weekend trip or a longer holiday, is important for everyone.
+Travelling and visiting new places is a great opportunity and something to enjoy when you can.
+Whether it’s a short weekend break or a longer holiday, taking time away is important.

-People with Cystic Fibrosis (CF) can travel, but they need to plan carefully and take extra precautions to stay safe and healthy during their trip.
+People with CF can travel, but it’s important to plan ahead and take extra precautions to stay safe and well during the trip.

 Travel Tips